microsoft/AzureTRE/docs/tre-workspace-authors/authoring-workspace-templates.md

 ### Output

+!!! todo
-> **TBD:** After a workspace with virtual machines is implemented this section can be written based on that. ([Outputs in Porter documentation](https://porter.sh/author-bundles/#outputs) to be linked here too.)
+    After a workspace with virtual machines is implemented this section can be written based on that. ([Outputs in Porter documentation](https://porter.sh/author-bundles/#outputs) to be linked here too.)

 ### Actions